EV Charger Cable Calculation: A Complete Worked Example

 Here’s the single most important thing to understand about EV charging: Regulation 722.311 requires EV charging to be treated as a continuous load.
 This means:

-- No diversity is applied — the cable must be rated for the full 32A, not a reduced figure
+| No diversity | The cable must be rated for the full 32A, not a reduced figure |

-- The circuit is assumed to run at full load for 3 hours or more
+| Assumed full-load duration | The circuit is assumed to run at full load for 3 hours or more |

-- Standard domestic diversity factors (from BS 7671 Table 4A) do not apply to EV circuits
+| Standard diversity excluded | Domestic diversity factors (from BS 7671 Table 4A) do not apply to EV circuits |

-This is why a 32A EV circuit often needs a larger cable than a 32A cooker circuit — the cooker gets diversity applied, the EV charger does not.
+Insight: This is why a 32A EV circuit often needs a larger cable than a 32A cooker circuit — the cooker gets diversity applied, the EV charger does not.

 Protection Requirements